ttaubert/octoblog/source/_posts/2013-05-05-working-with-infinite-sequences-in-javascript.markdown

 [for...in](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/for...in)
 instead of
 [for...of](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/for...of)
-works just fine but using *of* has a neat advantage in that it properly iterates Arrays as well.
+works fine but using *of* has a neat advantage in that it properly iterates Arrays as well.
 If you want to map values of a finite sequence you can just do that.

 {% codeblock lang:js %}
 var it = map([1, 2, 3], x => x * x);